sitanshuk08/Twitter_Bot_Classification/README.md

 ##### Google doc for summary and key takeaways (Isha): https://docs.google.com/document/d/1gJdi4KgQt34TlEM67sF-nZWESHRdiLqoA9nXdxJ704U/edit
 ##### Google doc summary of the Summary and key takeaways (Sitanshu): https://docs.google.com/document/d/1XVk-tJ_BCr5eNHcXQePiczPIyKwqN5y2uHl-IbZhTZk/edit?usp=sharing

-### Data: To be scraped from twitter based on topics trending.
+### Data: To be scraped from twitter based on topics trending
 ###### We have (for now) decided to use trending topics using hashtags as the likelihood of bots being employed is higher.
 In case of political viewpoints, we will take opposing views together to assess if either of the trend is more likely to be artificially elevated.
 ###### Link to the google sheet with basic info about extracted tweets: https://docs.google.com/spreadsheets/d/1w3rFa2pzfRUg9t5VpGKMv_Fmw2TMpofLoF9PO7dZCyQ/edit?usp=sharing